On-Chain Data Containers

 Rationale

-Data Objects being independent separate Smart Contracts that implement the same read/write interface for communicating with Data Managers is a decision mainly driven by the scalability of the system.
-Offering a simple interface for this 2-layer structure enables different applications to have their addresses for storage of data as well as assets.
-It is up to each implementation to manage access to this Data Point storage space.
-This enables a wide array of complex, dynamic, and interactive use cases to be implemented with multiple ERCs as well as other smart contracts.
+interface for communicating with Data Managers.
+This is a decision mainly driven by the scalability of the system.
+Offering a simple interface for this layered structure enables different applications to have their addresses for storage of data independently from the asset’s interface.
+It is up to each implementation to manage access to their Data Point storage space.
+This enables a wide array of complex, dynamic, and interactive use cases to be implemented with multiple ERCs as well as other smart contracts, including the embedding of cross-chain and rollup logic for asset management.

 Data Objects offer flexibility in storing mutable on-chain data that can be modified as per the requirements of each specific use case.
 This enables the Data Managers to hold mutable states in delegated storage and reflect changes over time, providing a dynamic layer to the otherwise static nature of storage through most other standardized interfaces.